RodrigoMattosoSilveira/rmsrc/README.md

+# Introduction
-# This repo is a home for my initialization files.
+This repo is a home for my initialization files.
 I built it while using `MACOS/bash` and now I'm expanding it to cover `MACOS/zdh`.

 # bash